-Officials from the Department of Corrections indicated no impact.
+Officials from the Department of Corrections indicated no fiscal impact.

-Officials from the Department of Labor and Industrial Relations indicated this initiative petition does not appear to have a fiscal impact on their department.
+Officials from the Department of Labor and Industrial Relations indicated they assume this will have no fiscal impact on their department.

-Officials from the Department of Revenue indicated this initiative petition would cause increased operating costs in the General Revenue Fund of \$64,852 for fiscal year (FY) 2021 for salary cots and Office of Administration - Information Technology Services Division (OA)-ITSD costs.
+Officials from the Department of Revenue indicated this initiative petition will have a fiscal impact on their department.
+It would cause increased operating costs in the General Revenue Fund of \$40,034 for fiscal year (FY) 2021 for salary costs and Office of Administration - Information Technology Services Division (OA)-ITSD costs.